-Following our field trip you will write a response blog of about 1000- 1500 words, in which you will integrate observations from the field trip with concepts discussed in class.
+Following our field trip you will write a response blog of about 1000 - 1500 words, in which you will integrate observations from the field trip with concepts discussed in class.
+The blog post will be due approximately one week after the field trip.
 Detailed guidelines will be handed out in class the week before the field trip.